 A Day with Yayah by Nicola I. Campbell — This story follows a First Nations family as they head out to forage for mushrooms and edible plants.
 Yayah, the grandmother, is able to share her extensive knowledge of plant life and the local environment with her young grandchildren.

 The Name Jar by Yangsook Choi — Unhei is very nervous about starting school in America.
 She’s especially anxious about whether or not the kids at school will be able to pronounce her name, so she decides to pick an American name.
 When her classmates learn she will be choosing a new name, they all write down ideas for her and put them in a jar, hoping to help her pick the right one.
 But along the way, a new friend learns her Korean name and its special meaning, and soon Unhei has no need for a name jar.
+This book is also featured on our list of Diverse First Day of School books.

 One Family by George Shannon — Family can be lots of things: big or small, with people of all different genders and cultures.
 It doesn’t matter what combination of people are in your family; what matters is the love that brings all of you together.